 South Sydney Rabbitohs forward Jason Clark’s decision to undertake an Australian Apprenticeship in carpentry was influenced by his love for the outdoors.

-The 27-year-old completed Year 12 while playing with the Rabbitohs’ junior sides before deciding to prepare for a career after football by undertaking an Australian Apprenticeship.
+Jason completed Year 12 while playing with the Rabbitohs’ junior sides before deciding to prepare for a career after football by undertaking an Australian Apprenticeship.

 “A carpentry apprenticeship was a natural fit for me as someone who loves being outside and working with their hands,” Jason said.